scade-platform/FusionSharedPreferences/README.md

-# SharedPreferences
+# FusionUserSharedPrefs

-A description of this package.
+Wrapper of Swift UserDefaults